Home / Family Fun by Season / Holiday Season Archive / Skate Your Way Through Winter! Ice Rinks All Around the Main Line

 1646 West Chester Pike, West Chester

-PNY Sports Arena, located in West Chester, is equipped with a full service cafe, pro shop with skate sharpening, skate rental, and party rooms.
+PNY Sports Arena is equipped with a full service cafe, pro shop with skate sharpening, skate rental, and party rooms.
 Public skating sessions run through December and resume after hockey season in late February.
-In December, watch for their special Skate with Santa sessions!
-In addition, PNY runs Just Skate, a learn-to-skate program with sessions in fall, winter, and spring.
+In December, snag tickets for their special Skate with Santa session!
+In addition, PNY runs Just Skate, a learn-to-skate program with sessions in fall, winter, and spring, and offers summer camps for ice hockey players.

 Springfield Ice Skating Rink